codeworks-data/mvp-dpe/README.md

 ## Files
 ### Notebooks
 - **Sample_DPE_Data.ipynb**: This notebook contains the code for sampling 5% of the data to use in modeling.
-- **EDA.ipynb**: This notebook details the exploratory data analysis
+- **EDA.ipynb**: This notebook details the exploratory data analysis.

 ### Data
 - data_sample.zip: contains the 5% sample extracted from the original data set.
 Contains about 500k rows.